It’s been a long year.

 2. Best Christmas Gift for Feminist Coffee Drinkers: Tears of the Patriarchy Coffee Mug

 This is exactly what it says on the tin.
 When you just need a little mental pick me up, drinking your morning coffee from a mug that proclaims it’s the tears of the patriarchy is hard to beat.
 You work hard to make those misogynists weep, so you ought to be able to proudly enjoy the fruits of your labor.
 It’s also a perfect reminder every morning of the goals we have and what we’re fighting for.
-This 15 ounce mug is microwave and dishwasher safe to be as convenient as possible because we’ve got important things to do.
+This 11 ounce mug is microwave and dishwasher safe to be as convenient as possible because we’ve got important things to do.
+It arrives in a handy gift box.

 4. Best Political Christmas Gift for Feminists: Justice Ruth Bader Ginsburg Queen of Hearts Shirt